 For his publications, works of fiction, Farah has been subjected to death threats, and exiled from his home country for over twenty-five years.

 It was during the question period that the audience fully warmed to this remarkable man.
 In response to several queries, he expressed firm views and answered questions by telling more stories.
 A self-described secularist, he nonetheless believes that we are put on earth for a reason, in his case, to write.

 It is a poignant reality that most of his Somali contemporaries are now dead.
 Some fell victim to the violence that rocked the country, while others died of preventible diseases for the lack of a simple vaccination.
 Thus, Farah meditates on why has he been spared.

 It is in the nature of writers, he said, to take the side of justice, and writing a novel is a democratic act.
-He praised Italo Calvino, a master writer who "could imagine a world greater than Italy."
-Really good stories, he said, could have happened anywhere.
+He praised master writer Italo Calvino, who "could imagine a world greater than Italy."
+Really good stories, Farah said, could have happened anywhere.